DavidHe1127/Mr.He_HandBook/Web,Networking/http(s).md

   - With HTTP/2, it allows you to send off multiple requests on the **same** connection.
 The requested resources are fetched in parallel and received
     **in any order**.
   - Note, HTTP/1.1 has a concept of `pipelining` which also allows multiple requests to be sent off at once but they need to be returned **in the order they were requested**.
 This feature is nowhere near as good as HTTP/2 so it is hardly used.

+### CA

+- Verify identity of servers clients trying to connect.
+It's done by verifying the cert servers respond with against CAs installed on clients' browsers.
+- Issue cert to servers.
+Done through asking clients to complete DNS challenge and issuing CA signed cert upon DNS challenge success.
+- CA warns clients with a message of `your connection is not private` when either servers present a self-signed cert or no cert to clients.
+Self-signed cert means servers use their own private key to sign and generate the cert rather than being issued by CAs.